 Tips and tricks

-If you have any home hair tips just drop us a line to get them added!
+If you have any home hair or beauty tips just drop us a line to get them added!

 Pick the right products

 There’s a reason we recommend salon professional shampoos and conditioners for colour treated hair.
 We know they’re more expensive than what you pick up at your local Superdrug, but trust us, they are so worth it.
 You’re spending money on your colour so you may as well look after it and make sure it lasts.

 Don’t believe us?
 Check out this video!

 We stock Redken Color Extend Shampoo and Conditioner in the salon so you can grab it after your appointment.

 Skip the hair wash day (if you can)

 When you wash your hair less, your colour lasts longer.
 If you can go a day or two between hair washes, your colour will thank you.
 Save your locks between washes with a little dry shampoo at your roots.